Home ยป Appetizers ยป Korean Seafood and Green Onion Pancakes (Haemul Pajeon)

 Korean Seafood and Green Onion Pancakes (Haemul Pajeon)

-Savory and delicious pajeon is a perfect crowd pleaser with any Korean meal.
-Learn how to make “Haemul Pajeon” (Korean seafood and green onion pancakes).
-It’s so easy!
+Savory and delicious, pajeon is the ultimate crowd-pleaser to complement any Korean meal.
+Want to learn how to make ‘Haemul Pajeon’ (Korean seafood and green onion pancakes)?
+It’s surprisingly easy!
+Plus, it’s one of my most requested recipes.

 What is Pajeon?

-The Korean name for this seafood and green onion pancakes is Haemul Pajeon (해물파전).
-I normally just add in squid / calamari and prawns, but you can throw in any seafood kinds you like here such as clams, mussels, and oysters etc.
+The Korean name for this seafood and green onion pancake is Haemul Pajeon (해물 파전).
+I typically stick to squid (or calamari) and prawns, but feel free to toss in any seafood you like—clams, mussels, oysters, you name it!

-If you are allergic to seafood or a vegetarian, just omit the seafood and cook with the rest of the ingredients.
-Some people also add a small amount of minced beef, but I much prefer seafood as the main source of protein in this recipe.
+If you’re allergic to seafood or prefer a vegetarian option, simply skip the seafood and use the rest of the ingredients.
+Some people even add a bit of minced beef, but I personally love seafood as the main protein in this dish.

 Korean pajeon (seafood and green onion pancakes) paired with Korean sweet tangy soy dipping sauce